kinecosystem/jwt-service/README.md

 ```

 The `offer_id` needs to match one of the offers which returns from the `SERVICE_URL/offers` endpoint.
+The `amount` is how many kin this payment represents.
+The `sender_title` is the title which the sender will see.
+The `sender_description` is the description which the sender will see.
+The `recipient_id` the id of the user which will receive the kin.
+The `recipient_title` is the title which the recipient will see.
+The `recipient_description` is the description which the recipient will see.
+The `nonce` is an optional id (string) which can be used to differentiate between multiple requests for the same `offer_id`.

 #### register
 Returns a token which can be used to register a user: